dlhamilton/route-me/README.md

 #### Option 1 - Create Maze
 This will generate a random new maze.
 It will ask for a name and a size then create a maze with the dimensions entered.
+Will the take you to the create maze menu (option 1).
 #### Option 2 - Create Graph
 This will create a empty graph.
 It will ask for a name for your graph.
+Will the take you to the create graph menu (option 2).
 #### Option 3 - Load Maze
 This will show a list of all saved mazes and ask you to enter the name of the maze you want to load.
+Will the tak you to the create maze menu (option 1).
 #### Option 4 - Load Graph
 This will show a list of all saved graphs and ask you to enter the name of the graph you want to load.
+Will the tak you to the create graph menu (option 2).
 #### Option 0 - Exit
 This will terminate the program.